furacca/brivez/README.md

 `./wipe_all.sh`

 # What to avoid?
-DO NOT CHANGE/RENAME/MOVE ANY FOLDER/FILE, unless is something that you have added!
+**DO NOT CHANGE / RENAME / MOVE ANY FOLDER / FILE**, unless is something that you have added!

 # Future updates